Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

   - suppress: BodyTopLevelProperties
     from: chaosFault.json
     reason: Temporarily suppressing existing linter errors due to known issue in linter validation as discussed in the ARM Office hours.
-  - suppress: GetCollectionOnlyHasValueAndNextLink
-    from: chaosFault.json
-    reason: Temporarily suppressing existing linter errors due to known issue in linter validation as discussed in the ARM Office hours.

 ```